 But just because you’re working with a budget doesn’t mean you can’t have the wedding you and your partner want.
 Here you’ll find some ideas of how you can save a little more money on your wedding budget.
 Who says the average wedding has to cost £20,000.

 Anyone who’s got married recently will tell you that the catering takes a huge portion of any wedding budget.
 But there are ways you can save a little money without effecting your day or the quality of the food.

 Considering hiring a hog roast machine for your big day – click here for more information – and you’ll not only save money on a big sit-down meal – but you’ll also create a more relaxed atmosphere; allowing all your guests to mingle and feel at ease.

 Saying the word wedding when asking for a quote instantly bumps up the price of everything!
 Whether it’s a DJ or a reception venue, everything is considerably marked up from the outset if you mention you’re getting married.

 This is usually because vendors want you to have the best experience that they can offer and therefore mark up their prices to cover this – plus, they’ll know you’ll be willing to pay premium prices.
 However, there’s nothing wrong with asking for a simple, straightforward quote and then trying to get the vendor to stick to their original quote once they are aware it’s for a wedding.
 Unless they have a valid reason – there’s no reason why they can’t stick to their original quote.

 Don’t forget to haggle

-Some aspects of a wedding come at a fixed price, such as the registry office or a church ceremony, but you still have every opportunity to haggle a lower price for things such as flowers, your entertainment or the venue.
+Some aspects of a wedding come at a fixed price, such as the registry office or a church ceremony, but you still have every opportunity to for things such as flowers, your entertainment or the venue.
 Don’t be scared!
 Remember, they’ll want your business.